talhaozdemir/pixi-dom/README.md

-# PIXI DOM Plugin
+# PIXI Responsive Plugin

 <a href="https://pixi-dom.web.app/" target="_blank">LIVE DEMO</a>

-The **PIXI DOM Plugin** is a powerful utility designed for developers who want to create responsive and dynamic layouts in PixiJS using HTML and CSS.
+The **PIXI Responsive Plugin** is a powerful utility designed for developers who want to create responsive and dynamic layouts in PixiJS using HTML and CSS.
 By integrating DOM layout strategies directly into the PixiJS rendering pipeline, this plugin allows for seamless use of grid systems, alignment, scaling, and responsive design features within a PixiJS stage.

 ## Features and Advantages

 ### Key Features

 - **HTML and CSS Integration**: Use standard HTML and CSS to define layouts and styles, eliminating the need for complex manual positioning.
 - **Responsive Design**: Handles resizing and orientation changes automatically, ensuring layouts adapt seamlessly to different screen sizes.
 - **Debugging Tools**: Built-in debug mode for visualizing grid layouts and container boundaries.
 - **Flexibility**: Supports both predefined resize behaviors and custom resize functions for fine-grained control.

 ### Advantages

 1. **Ease of Use**: Simplifies layout design with familiar HTML and CSS concepts.
 2. **Performance**: Leverages PixiJS’s GPU-accelerated rendering while maintaining lightweight, responsive designs.
 3. **Extensibility**: Allows custom resize logic for advanced use cases.